-- > Do Not apply more than 10,000 psi. - > Make sure that all set screws are fully retracted before releasing the pressure.

-6.7 If the hub does not slide easily on the shaft, the HTC may not be fully closed.
+- > Do Not apply more than 10,000 psi. - Make sure that all set screws are fully retracted before releasing the pressure. - 6.7 If the hub does not slide easily on the shaft, the HTC may not be fully closed.
 Make sure the retention screws are completely loosened.
-Install the (8) retraction screws (see Figure 22).
+Install the retraction screws supplied with the coupling (see Figure 22).
 Tighten the retraction screws to 5 ft-lbs.
 The retraction screws will draw the clamp closed and loosen the hub on the shaft.